-Based on the fairy tale of the same name by Hans Christian Andersen, the statue has become such a symbol of the city it has been vandalized numerous times in social and political protests over the past 50 years.
+Based on the fairy tale of the same name by Hans Christian Andersen, the statue has become such a symbol of the city.
+Unfortunately, it’s been vandalized numerous times in social and political protests over the past 50 years.

-When I visited, it looked even better than I remembered from years earlier, and I watched the canal tour boats slide in one right after the other with precision timing, giving passengers the ultimate Copenhagen photo op.
+When I visited, it looked even better than I remembered from years earlier.
+Near it I watched the canal tour boats slide in one right after the other with precision timing, giving passengers the ultimate Copenhagen photo op.